-Best the G-7 can do for global economy: not make it worse
+Best G-7 can do for global economy: just don’t make it worse

 “Entrepreneurs and firms only invest when they feel confident about the outlook,” he said.
 “The pervasive uncertainty about the future of global trade and the resulting need to restructure cross-border supply chains weighs heavily on industrial sentiment and investment.”

-Business, he noted, is driven by “animal spirits” – a term coined by 20th-Century British economist John Maynard Keynes to describe the optimism needed to take risks and invest.
+Business, he noted, is driven by “animal spirits” – a term coined by 20th-century British economist John Maynard Keynes to describe the optimism needed to take risks and invest.

-Trump’s unpredictable America-first economic nationalism is upending decades of rules-based economic cooperation rooted in global institutions like the World Trade Organization and the Group of Seven itself, which this year featured big disagreements among world leaders.
+Trump’s unpredictable America-first economic nationalism is upending decades of rules-based economic cooperation rooted in global institutions like the World Trade Organization and the Group of Seven itself.

 Space for action is increasingly limited, and not just by Trump’s disruption.